 Pressure vessels are used in the distribution and site storage of cryogenic liquids on customer sites.
-This includes those involved in the transport of cryogenic fluids (transportable pressure vessels) e.g., road tankers, railroad tank cars transferring product from the production facility to the customers site and those on the customer site itself (static pressure vessels) that provide on site storage for the cryogenic fluids.
+This includes those involved in the transport of cryogenic fluids (transportable pressure vessels) such as road tankers, rail tank cars transferring product from the production facility to the customers site, and those on the customer site itself (static pressure vessels) that provide on-site storage for the cryogenic fluids.